Why I'm Launching Stark Realities

 You can help establish this new beachhead in independent journalism’s counterattack on viewpoint authoritarianism.
 Please subscribe to Stark Realities today with a paid subscription of just $5 a month or $50 a year.

 Alternatively, you can start off by signing up to receive free content only.
-For the first several weeks, all Stark Realities content will be free.
-After that, some will only accessible to those who support my work here with paid subscriptions.
+Initially, all Stark Realities content will be free.
+Later, some will only accessible to those who support my work here with paid subscriptions.

 Whether you choose a paid subscription or sign up for free content, please take a few minutes to spread the word too.
 While email newsletters can bypass social media, there’s a big Catch-22: Building a newsletter audience is far easier if one can spread awareness of it using social media.